Breast reduction surgery is an incredibly satisfying operation for my patients, and something I’m very passionate about performing.

 At a glance breast reduction involves:

 - Time in hospital: day surgery or overnight stay.

 - Time off work: 1 – 2 weeks.

 - Time before driving: 1 – 2 weeks.

 - Time wearing a supportive garment: 6 weeks.

 - Time before exercise including gym: 6 weeks.

 After the procedure you will wake up in the recovery room, with your own recovery nurse by your side.
-Dr Colbert sees you after the procedure, and a supportive post-surgical or sports bra is later applied.
+Dr Colbert sees you after the procedure, and a supportive post-surgical is applied.

 Why should I see Dr Colbert for my breast reduction?

 Many Perth women see Dr Colbert for breast reduction surgery because they want expert care by a fully qualified Specialist Plastic Surgeon.